espressomd/espresso/doc/sphinx/system_setup.rst

 ~~~~~~~~~

 Invoking :py:meth:`~espressomd.cellsystem.CellSystem.set_n_square`
-selects the very primitive nsquared cellsystem, which calculates
+selects the very primitive N-squared cellsystem, which calculates
 the interactions for all particle pairs.
 Therefore it loops over all
 particles, giving an unfavorable computation time scaling of
 :math:`N^2`.
 However, algorithms like MMM1D or the plain Coulomb